sfbrigade/stop-covid19-sfbayarea/HOWTO_UPDATE_DATA.md

 This is the age/race/ethnicity/gender data we call as v2, which the filename is data/data.v2.json scraped from the Bay Area counties publlic helth department web site.

 1. Follow the same steps described above for GitHub action: data update.
 Only difference is the chart you need to review on the preview site.
 For data v2 update, please review the following 4 charts to see the chart works fine the data which sounds right.
 If possible, please review all 9 counties to see the chart is reflected for the selected county.
-Note that, there are a few counties that we do not support yet.
+Note that, there are a few counties that we do not support for data v2 yet.
  ![data2-review1](https://user-images.githubusercontent.com/61864097/106184436-5f5dda00-6156-11eb-855f-927112274c92.png)